• Skip to primary navigation

 two glasses of coquito drink

-Reasons to make coquito vegan/alcohol free
+Reasons to make coquito - vegan and alcohol free

 My adaptation is a slight remake of the original recipe - it's dairy free and free from alcohol.
 I wanted to make a recipe that was suitable for vegans.